Quantum dot solar cell: Safety Concerns

+Challenges for Quantum Dot Solar Cells

+Despite the rapid rise of Quantum dot photovoltaic devices, from 1% in 2005 to 9.9% in 2015, there are still challenges that have to be overcame for the mass use of these technologies.
+One of the biggest challenges relies in material stability, commercially viable solar modules are expected to retain 90% of their initial PCE, major issue with QD is that around 50% of atoms are at the surface, this fact implies that the exposure of an n-type QD solid to oxygen can lead to surface modification and therefore affecting the conductivity significantly.
+Just as high temperatures can induce sintering in the material and there reducing the electronic characteristics.

-Many heavy-metal quantum dot (lead/cadmium chalcogenides such as PbSe, CdSe) semiconductors can be cytotoxic and must be encapsulated in a stable polymer shell to prevent exposure.
+Additionally, many heavy-metal quantum dot (lead/cadmium chalcogenides such as PbSe, CdSe) semiconductors can be cytotoxic and must be encapsulated in a stable polymer shell to prevent exposure.
 Non-toxic quantum dot materials such as AgBiS2 nanocrystals have been explored due to their safety and abundance; exploration with solar cells based with these materials have demonstrated comparable conversion efficiencies (> 9%) and short-circuit current densities (> 27 mA/cm2).
 UbiQD's CuInSe2−X quantum dot material is another example of a non-toxic semiconductor compound.